tkanos/DotnetDockerOnNanoServer/README.md

 FROM Microsoft/nanoserver
 ```

-But Nano server on docker just don't support others framework than .net CORE. (it's for that I used microsoft/iis 9.48 Go WTF ?)
+But Nano server on docker just don't support others framework than .net CORE. (it's for that I used microsoft/iis 4 Go WTF ?)
 And I don't know in what case i can use nanoserver on docker.

 Linux has apt-get, yuml, .... to be able to start from a simple linux , and upgrade it, with others component.
 Nano if it's not on the starting image you will never be able to import it on nano.
 Example : If you don't start a Nano server with IIS inside, you won't be able later to import it on your docker container (WTF ?)

-So microsoft did a good first try, and with microsoftservercore we have (if we eliminate the size) a good windows on docker.
-But it's really hard to forget the size of the container.
-A container should be as light as possible.
-And nanoserver ..... well ..... it's hard to forget that it stays heavy for a container, and you can't do much things with.

 # Links